This post may contain affiliate links which won’t change your price but will share some commission.

 My Mom used to make Swedish Meatballs several times a month because they were one of my Dad’s favorite meals.
 It’s been a long time since I’ve made them but now that I have a fool-proof recipe they’ve become a regular on our table too.
 One of the things that makes these meatballs different from other meatballs I make is the use of soaked white bread instead of panko or plain breadcrumb.

-Traditionally Swedish Meatballs they are served with boiled potatoes and lingonberries.
-My Mom always sereved them over egg noodles so I do the same thing.
+Traditionally Swedish Meatballs are served with boiled potatoes and lingonberries.
+My Mom always served them over egg noodles so I do the same thing.
 The only place I have seen that sells Lingonberries is IKEA (where they also serve Swedish Meatballs).
-Unfortuantly I did’nt have any the last time I made this recipe.
+Unfortunately, I didn’t have any the last time I made this recipe.
 If you find them, stock up – they go so well with many dishes.

-Swedish Meatballs are made with the warm armoa and taste of nutmeg, all spice, cardamom and ginger.
+Swedish Meatballs are made with the warm aroma and taste of nutmeg, allspice, cardamom, and ginger.
 Then they are bathed in a creamy white sauce.
 It doesn’t get any better.

 - 2 lbs.
-Meatball mix – ground beef, veal and pork (our grocery store sells this packaged together.)
+Meatball mix – ground beef, veal and pork (our grocery store sells this as a package all together.)

 - 1 teaspoon extra virgin olive oil